1. Why own checks?

 For Windows hosts, such a script will look very similar to this:

-@echo off echo 0 myservice - OK: This is my custom output
+@echo off echo 0 "My 1st service" - This static service is always OK

 Once the script has been written it can be distributed to the appropriate hosts.
-The datapath used will depend on the operating system.
-A list of file paths can be found below.
+The path used will depend on the operating system.
+A list of path names can be found in Files and directories below.

-Don’t forget to make the script executable on Unix-based systems.
+Don’t forget to make the script executable on unix-type systems.
 The path shown in this example is for Linux:

 root@linux# chmod +x /usr/lib/check_mk_agent/local/mylocalcheck